Inka-Finance/inka-pancakeswap-provider/README.md

 ## Description

-PancakeSwap is an automated market maker (AMM) — a decentralized finance (DeFi) application that allows users to exchange tokens, providing liquidity via farming and earning fees in return.
-Inka wallet integrates with the PancakeSwap service through smart contracts in the Solidity language, which allows you to have easy access to add liquidity to the service
+Compound is an algorithmic, autonomous interest rate protocol built for developers to unlock a universe of open financial applications.
+Inka wallet integrates with the Compound service through smart contracts in the Solidity language, which allows you to have easy access to add liquidity to the service.

-<p>A smart contract for using the PancakeSwap service takes a commission that is charged to the Inka wallet</p>
+<p>A smart contract for using the Compound service takes a commission that is charged to the Inka wallet.</p>

 ## How it works